How to get anything you want in life – pretty bold statement in that headline, right? Well, I think I can back it up.

 And if that’s your only goal, there’s a good chance you’re going to get frustrated really quickly and give up – because even if you’re making progress, it will be tough for you to feel like you are because you don’t have enough milestones.

-So instead of having a few big lofty goals for each area of your life, create dozens of little milestones so that 3 months from now instead of just seeing one big unchecked box, you’re seeing 20 checked ones, and another 20 still to go.
+So instead of having a few big lofty goals for each area of your life, create dozens of little milestones so that three months from now instead of just seeing one big unchecked box, you see 20 checked ones, and another 20 still to go.

-At least then you can visually see you’re making progress, which will keep you going when things get tough.
+At least then, you can visually see you’re making progress, which will keep you going when things get tough.
+Watch the video above for more on what I call the “Milestone Mindset.”

 6) Learn How to be Happy With Less